 After leaving the Virginia Air Space and Science Center, we headed down the road, less than 10 miles to the Virginia Living Museum.
 There is so much to explore here; we walked both the indoor and outdoor exhibits twice.
 This particular museum is home to Virginia animals.
 Alligators, turtles, sea horses, catfish and snakes are just a few of the animals we saw up close in the indoor galleries.

 For my family, the outdoor area of the Virginia Living Museum was completely incomparable.
 We were fortunate to see a bald eagle, a coyote, wolves, a fox; but, the peak of the trip for my three year old was the Dino Discovery Trail.
 There are 16 different, huge dinosaurs to see.
-Even though the dino dig pit and play area is currently closed; any dino enthusiast will love this part of the museum.
+Any dino enthusiast will love this part of the museum.
 Between the indoor and outdoor exhibits, it is easy to spend more than two hours here.

 As both a mom and an educator, I could not be more pleased with the educational value of both these museums.
 My STEM-loving 1st grader is excited to do more experiments with gravity, and my curious three year old wants to explore and find animal tracks and predict which animal they belong to.
 Always looking for an avenue to make learning fun and exciting, this was an unbeatable day.